mlau11/Chatter/README.md

 # Chatter

 A real time chat application.
-This application will allow the user to chat one on one or in a group with other users.
+This application will allow users to chat one on one or in a group with other users.

 ## Built With